protonemedia/laravel-splade-docs/manual-installation.md

 };
 ```

-In the `createApp` section your main JavaScript file, you need to use the Splade plugin, as well as the custom render method:
+In the `createApp` section of your main JavaScript file, you need to use the Splade plugin, as well as the custom render method:

 ```js
 import { createApp } from 'vue'